Updated Friday, Oct. 18 at 5:15 p.m.

 It’s built from a limestone nicknamed “Paris stone” following a plan by French-born Philadelphian Paul Cret.
 French landscape architect Jacques-Henri-Auguste Gréber, the man who fashioned the Parkway after the Champs-Élysées in Paris, was also involved in its design.

 In front of the museum’s grounds and garden — behind the famous “Thinker” — is a replica of a giant marble and iron gate sculptor Auguste Rodin built at his own home in France.
 Walk through it to get to the building’s stunning entrance, home to the first-ever bronze cast of Rodin’s famous “Gates of Hell.”
-It’s one of only three original casts in the world.
+It’s one of only seven casts in the world.